 Dissatisfied customers are likely to tell up to 15 people about bad service experiences.
 Those aren’t the kind of rumors you want to be spreading, especially if you have your eyes set on growth.
 For excellent support quality, you need a tight-knit QA process.

 Internal quality assessments can take hours of work.
 If you switch to a dedicated quality assurance program, your managers or QA specialists can say goodbye to manual labor.
-They can focus instead on what matters: analyzing the metrics, targeted process improvements, coaching teams to excellence.
+They can focus instead on what matters: analyzing the metrics, targeted process improvements, and coaching teams to excellence.

 Save time, resources, and customers with quality management software.